Mayor's Office

 Residents CANNOT apply for both the matching fund program and the income eligibility program, they must choose ONLY one program

-Residents must income eligibility requirements for a hardship exemption (see page 3 of application)
+Residents must meet income eligibility requirements for a hardship exemption (see page 3 of application)

 Per City of Flint Resolution, you must attach signed copies of the following for all persons living in the household